Key takeaways

 - No new interface — Works within existing tool stacks, reducing adoption friction

-- European privacy standards — GDPR-native Swedish company with strong compliance positioning
+- European privacy standards — GDPR-native Swedish company with strong compliance positioning and a no-training-on-your-data policy

 - Jobs framework — Easy to understand what you're getting (automate X, save Y time)